Green Jobs: Good for People, Planet and Prosperity

 Encourage

-young generations to participate in promotion and improvement of green jobs and green skills
+young generations to participate in the promotion and improvement of green jobs and green skills

 Promote